jimhigson/oboe.js-website/content/index.md

+# Streaming JSON loading for Node and browsers

 Stop waiting for requests to complete by using the content as soon as it arrives.
 Select any object, array, or value from the http response while it is ongoing.